jlipps/async-showcase/README.md

-Async JS Control Flow Shootout
+Async JS Control Flow Showcase
 ==============================

 This is a project designed to showcase different ways to handle asynchronous